-Only the upper classes could afford the luxury of electric windows.
-The rest of us had to make do with a manual window winder and actually use the muscles in our arms.
+Only the well off could afford the luxury of electric windows in the 1980s, and I certainly was NOT one of them!
+Indeed, the majority of car buyers had to make do with a manual window winder and actually use the muscles in their arms.
 If you owned a British Leyland Princess, then the winder would sometimes come off in your hand.
 At least, it did in the model my Dad owned!

 Yes, most cars in the 80s had a little knob called a choke.
 You would pull it out for cold starting and then push it back in again once your engine had warmed up.
 The problem was that you would often forget about the thing altogether and drive all the way to work with it still out!

-However, the main reason people did it in the 80s was because of reliabillty issues, particularly if it was made by British Leyland!
+However, the main reason people didn't start their cars in the 80s was because of reliabillty issues, particularly if it was made by British Leyland.

 Flat batteries were a common problem in the winter months.
 Yes, the winter's were colder, but modern day batteries are certainly more reliable.
 More mechanical parts meant that the chances of something breaking down were substantially higher.
 I remember having to replace the gearbox on my Austin Metro with little over 20,000 miles on the clock!

-Before 1983, you could actually drive along the road without wearing a seatbelt.
+It's now hard to believe that before 1983, you could actually drive along the road without wearing a seatbelt!
 Back seat passengers didn't have to wear one until 1991, though.
 It took several years for people to get into the habit of wearing one, and the police were quite forgiving for the first year while people adjusted to the new law.

 There was an occasion where I was very glad the law was brought in.
 I was driving at speed in a works van back to the garage when someone in a Jaguar pulled out in front of me.
 I always remember hearing the jolt of the seatbelt as it held me back in my seat.
 Goodness knows what would have happened without it.
 I was a naive, speed-hungry teenager at the time, and it certainly shook me up.
 Luckily, no one was injured, but it certainly taught me to slow down!